 The course addresses issues such as: how do stock markets work?
 How can I make money by trading futures and options?
 What would be the implications for Britain of adopting the Euro?
 How can companies reduce foreign exchange risk?
 Do shareholders benefit from corporate takeovers?
 Does corporate governance matter?
 Why do financial crises occur?
 What types of securities should be included in an investment portfolio?

-Finance teaching at Stirling is highly rated, with 100 percent of students satisfied with their overall study experience (The National Student Survey, 2011).
-You will gain a thorough grounding in the theoretical and analytical skills needed for a career in corporate finance, investment management or financial services.
+Finance teaching at Stirling is highly rated and you will gain a thorough grounding in the theoretical and analytical skills needed for a career in corporate finance, investment management or financial services.

 Students from accredited colleges can enter the course in Year 3.